 The prior conditions are conditions of admissibility.

 - Your research qualities are in line with the faculty and university research policies .
-You have relevant research experience in the field of civil law.
-You have knowledge of national and international fundraising and can work independently in the field of research.
+You have established an excellent research portfolio.

 - You act with attention to quality, integrity, creativity and cooperation.

 What we offer

 - We offer a full-time appointment as a member of the senior academic staff (Dutch: Zelfstandig Academisch Personeel, ZAP).
 The level of your appointment (assistant professor, associate professor, professor or full professor) is determined on the basis of your professional experience and academic qualifications.
 Junior ZAP members are usually offered temporary appointment as a tenure track lecturer for five years, which is then followed by permanent appointment as a senior lecturer.
 Appointment as a senior lecturer or higher leads to permanent appointment (tenure) after a maximum of three years.
 A favourable performance appraisal is always required for permanent appointment.

 - Your gross monthly salary is calculated according to the pay scales for senior academic staff.

 - The planned start date is 1 February 2022.